lulab/Ribowave/README.md

 	```

 #### Output files:
+* _name_.PF_psite	: the denoised signal track(PF P-sites signal track) at transcriptome wide.
+It looks similar as the input `final psite`.

 * _name_.feats1 	: the features of ORFs including chi-square P-value information.
 It may look like this :